Saint Stephen Martyr Catholic Church (Washington, D.C.): Early work of Monsignor Denges

-Father Denges' administrative capabilities were widely admired.
-He was named head of the 1954 and 1956 war victims' fund-raising drive for the Roman Catholic Archdiocese of Washington (which was formed in 1947).
-His work in this role was so widely admired that he was named a domestic prelate of the papal household in February 1956.
+Father Denges was named head of the 1954 and 1956 war victims' fund-raising drive for the Roman Catholic Archdiocese of Washington which had been formed in 1947.
+He was named a domestic prelate of the papal household in February 1956.

-Monsignor Denges' greatest achievement, however, was building a new church home for the congregation of Saint Stephen Martyr.
-Initially, he focused on repairs to St. Stephen's School and the Sisters of Notre Dame de Namur convent.
-But enrollment at St. Stephen's School was rapidly declining, and the cost of upgrading the school to meet modern accreditation standards was too heavy.
-The school shut its doors in May 1954, and the building was purchased by the Daughters of Charity of Saint Vincent de Paul.
+A plan was made to repair St. Stephen's School and the Sisters of Notre Dame de Namur convent.
+But enrolment at the school was rapidly declining, and the cost of upgrading the school to meet modern accreditation standards was unaffordable; the school closed in May 1954, and the building was purchased by the Daughters of Charity of Saint Vincent de Paul.
 Immaculate Conception Academy, a Catholic school for girls administered by the Daughters of Charity, began operating in the building in the fall of 1954.

-Then, in the late spring of 1959, Monsignor Denges walked into the church sanctuary one morning and discovered that a load-bearing pillar had collapsed, tearing down a portion of the ceiling with it.
-After consultations with the archdiocese, plans were made to reinforce the building and make it safe.
-But architects determined that repairs would only temporarily abate the problems.
+In the late spring of 1959 part of the ceiling collapsed after a load-bearing pillar failed.
+Plans were proposed to reinforce the building and make it safe, but architects determined that repairs would only temporarily abate the problems.
 With membership in Saint Stephen's parish having grown significantly to 2,500 members, the decision was made in July to replace the worn brick church with a modern structure.